EVS-GIS/python-fct-data-preparation/README.md

 The FCT needs these data to work properly :
 - A DEM
-- A raster landuse of the same resolution perfectly aligned with DEM
+- A raster landuse of the same DEM resolution
-- The prepared hydrological network, see BDTOPO2REFHYDRO repository.
+- The prepared hydrological network, see BDTOPO2REFHYDRO repository
-- The hydrological network source

 ## Installation
 In command line :